Back to the blog

 Conclusion: Becoming a Master Gambiteer

-✔ Your games will be more dynamic and exciting
+✔ Your games will be faster, more dynamic and enthralling

 Your Action Plan:

-Pick 2 White and 2 Black gambits today
+• Choose 2 White and 2 Black gambits for today

-The initiative is yours – will you take it?
+The move is yours – will you make it?